GildedPleb/helm-charts/charts/hab/examples.md

 This is an excellent pattern, but we are not sure if that is the best/only way to play this wholistically speaking.
-For instance, a load balancer may disrupt the way that bitcoin handles in-transit peer-to-peer messaging accross nodes/hosts--I could be wrong here, it bares putting more research into this project and this v1 is excellent groundwork to that end.
-But more broadly speaking, even if we achieve fully robust traditional HA, I think that it only amounts to a tactic in the larger strategy of robust node operation; a tactic along side running multiple implementations of the same bitcoin protocol, running on a diversity or power sources, using a diversity of internet providers, using a variety of host computers, ect.
+For instance, a load balancer may disrupt the way that bitcoin handles in-transit peer-to-peer messaging across nodes/hosts--I could be wrong here, it bares putting more research into this project and this v1 is excellent groundwork to that end.
+But more broadly speaking, even if we achieve fully robust traditional HA, I think that it only amounts to a tactic in the larger strategy of robust node operation; a tactic alongside running multiple implementations of the same bitcoin protocol, running on a diversity or power sources, using a diversity of internet providers, using a variety of host computers, etc.

-As such, some of the examples above are indeed not HA on traditional metrics in the slightest.
+As such, some examples above are indeed not HA on traditional metrics in the slightest.
 However, they remain highly available on different metrics.
 For instance, any node which runs multiple implementations of the bitcoin protocol on multiple hardware architectures from multiple supply chains, dramatically